Current Guidance for Child Care Programs

 - The Office of Child Care Licensing (OCCL) encourages families to learn more about the importance of selecting licensed child care.

 - Additionally, Children & Families First (CFF) provides AccessCare, a FREE referral program to help families find licensed & legally operating child care options in Delaware.
 Purchase of Care (POC) participants are eligible for enhanced services, including support to find child care openings.
 Please call 800-734-2388 or search the childcare database at www.cffde.org/accesscare.

 Hybrid and Remote Learning Support for School-Age Children [Download]

-As Delawareans return to work, and many children will not be returning to regular in-person learning, some families will be unable to be home with their child during the day for remote learning.
+As Delawareans return to work, some families will be unable to be home with their child during the day for remote learning.
 While some families have made child care plans, those still seeking care have a few options.
 The State is working with districts and charter schools, licensed child care providers, and other organizations to create additional school-age child care options for children 12 and under who need a place to go during the day for remote learning.

 - Licensed child care homes and centers have additional capacity to serve school-age children.
 You can find a site near you at this link.
 Families will need to contact these child care centers and homes to inquire about open seats.

 - Existing camps will be allowed to continue operations through the end of October.
 If a child attended a camp this summer, families may wish to contact the camp to see if it is continuing operation.

 - Licensed child care providers may operate in school buildings in partnership with schools.
 Families may wish to contact their child’s school or district to inquire about this option.

 - School-age child care overview for providers and youth camps – hybrid and remote learning support

 - Providers are required to report positive COVID cases to DPH, as well as to their families.
 Learn more about how to handle positive cases in the navigating COVID guidance and FAQs.